Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 Access Control List or ACL allows an object owner to share it with other teams.
 The sharing can be:

 * read only: any member of the team the object is shared with will only see it if its team role permit.
-* edit: any member of the team the object is shared with will b able to modify it if its team role permit.
+* edit: any member of the team the object is shared with will be able to modify it if its team role permit.
-* delete: any member of the team the object is shared with will b able to modify it if its team role permit.
+* delete: any member of the team the object is shared with will be able to modify it if its team role permit.

 Anatomy of an ACL object: